AaronTraas/Notes/Recipes/Waffles.md

 ## Notes:

 - Original recipe from [Ben Starr](https://ultimatefoodgeek.com/2025/01/25/the-best-waffles-on-planet-earth-with-sourdough-option/)
+  His recipes are great, but kinda hard to read when you're quickly throwing stuff together, as he mixes ingredients, directions, and scientific explanations.
+  That's why I transcribed it here, even though the only change I made was to use metric exclusively for the weights.
 - Important: do NOT oil the waffle iron if it's non-stick.
 This recipe has enough fat in it to keep it from sticking.